hexisXz/multis_/README.md

 after that go back into the terminal and type source .bashrc

-then save and exit then move gish to home or ~ and you should be good just type gish to start.
+then move gish to home or ~ and you should be good just type gish to start.

 oh and this is my first time doing any of this so i might have messed up things. and if you look in the code ate the end it says  check for invalid argument thats nothing i just forgot to romove that